Vikas Dubey's aide killed in encounter with Uttar Pradesh STF; another aide held after separate encounter

 Amar Dubey carried a reward of Rs 25,000.

-Lucknow: The Uttar Pradesh Special Task Force on Wednesday killed an aide of gangster Vikas Dubey who was involved in an ambush in Kanpur last week in which eight policemen died, a senior official said.
+The Uttar Pradesh Special Task Force (STF) on Wednesday made some significant gains in the ongoing hunt for dreaded gangster Vikas Dubey, the prime accused in last week's Bikru ambush wherein eight policemen died.

+It killed an aide of Dubey in an encounter in Hamirpur district and arrested another following an encounter in Kanpur for their alleged role in the killings.
+Two policemen were also injured in the encounter in Hamirpur.

 Amar Dubey, who carried a reward of Rs 25,000, was killed in an encounter in Maudaha village in Hamirpur district, Special Task Force IG Amitabh Yash said.

+Superintendent of Police, Hamirpur Shlok Kumar said, "Acting on a tip off, a team of STF and local police surrounded Amar and he was injured in the firing and died during treatment in the hospital."

+Two policemen including an Inspector from Maudaha and an STF constable were injured in the encounter.
+An automatic weapon used to fire at police and a bag was recovered from the spot, the SP said.

-Hours after Amar's killing in Hamirpur, another associate of the gangster was arrested in an encounter in Chaubeypur area in Kanpur, police said.
+In a separate encounter, hours after Amar was gunned down in Hamirpur, another associate of the gangster was arrested in an encounter in Chaubeypur area in Kanpur, police said.

 "Vikas Dubey's aide Shyamu Bajpai was arrested after an encounter with police in Chaubeypur area.
 Bajpai, carrying a reward of Rs 25,000 sustained bullet injury on his leg," SHO Chaubeypur KM Rai said.